adetaylor/codeclub-python/exercises/Py01-Ball/docs/README.md

 * Each script on a sprite is called a 'method' and starts with `def`.
 * The first method, `__init__` is special and runs when a new Ball is created.
 * Talk through the lines.
+* Say that `self` refers to the ball object itself. `self.image` means a variable called `image` belonging to the ball object.

 ```python
 class Ball(pygame.sprite.Sprite):